Kuborros/GravityBubbleBackground/README.md

 # Custom Gravity Bubble Background

 Small mod which changes the background used in Gravity Bubble to closer resemble the structure shown on the world map.
 That's all it does :3

+The lights of the buildings slowly cycle from lit up to lit down, using a dedicated shader adapted from [this gist](https://gist.github.com/heyjoeway/c2d89ef437d119fd88e328fd92948645) by [@heyjoeway](https://gist.github.com/heyjoeway) with few changes to account for DirectX9 support.
+If said shader is bit too taxing for your hardware, it can be disabled in plugin config file.

 ### Screenshots:
 ![screen_54](https://github.com/user-attachments/assets/350e6f18-8a97-425a-85c2-f7a316a08e04)